HAITI

 - Drinking water supply,

-- Sensitization of the Churches to the needs of the surrounding community.
+- Making churches aware of the needs of the surrounding community.

 Less than 50% of children attend school.
-The Biblical Mission supports educational projects for street children in Port-au-Prince.
+Bible Mission supports educational projects for street children street children in Port-au-Prince.

-Lekol pou yo tou "the school for them too" welcomes and teaches free of charge nearly 300 underprivileged children from the Bolosse district.
-Many of them are now in high school or college.
+Lekol pou yo tou "l'école pour eux aussi" welcomes and teaches free of charge nearly 300 underprivileged children from the Bolosse district.
+Many of them are now in high school or university.

-The Béraca Medical Center, in the north of the country, treats a very poor population that does not have access to care.
-The various departments: paediatrics, surgery, maternity… welcome hundreds of patients every day.
+The Béraca Medical Center, in the north of the country, cares for a very poor population with no access to healthcare.
+The various departments - pediatrics, surgery, maternity, etc. - see hundreds of patients every day.

-Following the earthquake, the UEBH opened a “mobile clinic” in Port-au-Prince which receives around fifty patients a day.
+Following the earthquake, UEBH opened a "mobile clinic" in Port-au-Prince. "clinic in Port-au-Prince, which sees around 50 patients a day.
 Care is provided to the very poor population of this district.

 House of Hope

-La Maison d'Espoir welcomes sick children, while providing them with physical, emotional and spiritual care.
+The Maison d'Espoir welcomes sick children and provides them with physical, emotional and spiritual care. physical, emotional and spiritual care.
 But the crisis in Haiti is making things difficult.
-Finding food for this large family requires great efforts on the part of those responsible.
+Finding food for this large family requires great effort on the part of those in charge.

-Pray for the staff who make important decisions for the care of the children, for the smooth running of the Center and for the material and financial needs.
+Pray for the staff who make important decisions about childcare care of the children, for the smooth running of the Center and for the material and financial needs

-Support for the poorest seniors is provided in Haiti, Ivory Coast, Cambodia, India, Burundi, Madagascar and soon in Congo.
-Let us pray that the joy of self-sacrifice and the means to pursue this united momentum together may continue in 2023.
+Support for the most disadvantaged seniors is provided in Haiti, Côte d'Ivoire, Cambodia, India, Burundi, Madagascar and soon in Congo.
+Let us pray that the joy of self-giving and the means to pursue will continue in 2023.

 The beneficiaries thank AGI for their generosity.
-Let us support in prayer those who are engaged with the needy, on the spot, sometimes at the risk of their lives
+Let us support in prayer those committed to helping those in need, on the spot, sometimes at the risk their lives

 Development projects

-The Béraca Medical Center, in the north of the country, treats a very poor population that does not have access to care.
-The various departments: paediatrics, surgery, maternity… welcome hundreds of patients every day.
+The Béraca Medical Center, in the north of the country, cares for a very poor population with no access to healthcare.
+The various departments - pediatrics, surgery, maternity, etc. - see hundreds of patients every day.

-Following the earthquake, the UEBH opened a “mobile clinic” in Port-au-Prince which receives around fifty patients a day.
+Following the earthquake, UEBH opened a "mobile clinic" in Port-au-Prince. "clinic in Port-au-Prince, which sees around 50 patients a day.
 Care is provided to the very poor population of this district.

-Evangelize and strengthen Christians in their faith.
-Misery forces the UEBH to help with social development, a primary school but also social works are generally located next to local churches.
-Every pastor is also a development agent, and he needs guidance and help to accomplish this task.
+Evangelizing and strengthening Christians in their faith.
+Poverty forces the UEBH to help with social development, and an elementary school as well as social works are generally set up alongside the local churches.
+Each pastor is also a development agent, and needs advice and help to accomplish this task.

-the Evangelical School of the Bible offers Bible training for any Christian who desires it.
+The Evangelical Bible School offers Bible training for any Christian who wants it.

-The Evangelical Theological Seminary of Port-au-Prince (STEP) offers a 4-year university theological education.
+The Séminaire de Théologie Évangélique de Port-au-Prince (STEP) offers a 4-year university-level theological training program.

-Primary and secondary schools (more than 150) accommodate more than 25,000 students.
-Maranatha Evangelical College is located in the western districts of Port-au-Prince (Bolosse).
-Created in 1956, it offers secondary education to 850 students who do not all have the means to attend a private school. around forty students graduate each year with their baccalaureate diploma.
-A Vocational Technical School helps to integrate young people into working life.
+Primary and secondary schools (over 150) cater for more than 25,000 students.
+Collège Évangélique Maranatha is located in the western districts of Port-au-Prince (Bolosse).
+Founded in 1956, it offers secondary education to 850 students, not all of whom have the means to attend a private school.
+Some 40 students graduate each year with a baccalaureate diploma.
+A Technical Vocational School helps young people enter the workforce.
 Vocational Training Centers: in Port au Prince and Beraca (north of the country).
-These establishments train 180 students of rural origin in the following trades: cabinetmaking, carpentry, ironwork, electricity, plumbing, sewing, cutting, pastry...
-60% of graduates find a job, 20% continue their studies.
+These establishments train 180 students from rural areas in the following trades: cabinetmaking, carpentry, ironwork, electricity, plumbing, sewing, cutting, pastry-making, etc. 60% of graduates find employment, 20% continue their studies.

-A hospital and several health centers offer their services in underprivileged regions (Hospital at La Pointe) with a reception center for sick and underprivileged children: (the House of Hope) about fifty children are cared for and more than 150 meals are served per day.
+A hospital and several health centers provide services in underprivileged areas (La Pointe Hospital), along with a reception center for sick and underprivileged children (Maison de l'Espoir), where some 50 children are cared for and more than 150 meals are served every day.

-A printing press in Port-au-Prince: La Presse Evangélique publishes several books in French and Creole.
-Several development projects are proposed by the UEBH such as the protection of drinking water by the construction of latrines in the poor and desert region of the northwest of the island.
+A printing plant in Port-au-Prince: La Presse Évangélique publishes several works in French and Creole.
+Several development projects are proposed by the UEBH, such as the protection of drinking water through the construction of latrines in the poor desert region of the north-west of the island.

 UEBH OFFICE - Haiti